When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 And then they change and they try to reposition, reposition, reposition.

-It’s hard to have a positioning that’s sustainable and also the line extensions.
+It’s hard to have a positioning that’s sustainable and also have successful line extensions.
 It’s tough out there to get on the shelf and then to stay on the shelf and then to grow to have enough scale, which in the US is about 20 million.
 That’s the scale you need to keep growing your brand.

-How can small businesses and startups position their brands to win?
+How small businesses and startups can position their brands to win

 Anna: